syedaxsad-code/Ideal-Sampling/README.md

 # Results
 ```
-Write a simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling.
+Python program for the construction and reconstruction of ideal, natural, and flattop sampling is verified google colab
 ```